-If you’re already divorced you can go back to your former name by presenting your divorce decree as it should list your married and prior names.
+If you’re already divorced you can go back to your former name by presenting your divorce decree, providing it lists both your married and former names.
 No other documents are required, and there’s no ‘registration’ of your chosen name.
 Much like name change from marriage, where you showed your marriage certificate, now just show your divorce order and your records, accounts and memberships will be changed back.
 If your divorce decree doesn't list your former name you can use your divorce decree together with your marriage certificate.

 Legal Name Change

-While you can go by any name you want in the community, to have a different name reflected on your passport, license, bank and other accounts you need to show a legal name change certificate, or amended birth certificate.
+While you can go by any name you want in the community, to have a different name reflected on your passport, license, bank and other accounts you need to show either a legal name change certificate or amended birth certificate.

 If you’re a BC resident of at least three months apply at BC vital statistics.
 We explain the full BC Legal name change process here.
 Once you get your name change certificate, you must change your name on your ID and on all records as soon as practical.

 Save yourself about half a day of finding out what to send where with our notification kits.
 If you haven’t changed names yet, we can even provide you with the BC Legal Name Change application form.

 - Over 1,000 organizations